Bachelor of Science in Business and Administration with a major in finance.

 In addition to the Drake Curriculum requirements:

 The basic core courses of the finance major:

 These courses provide the student with a thorough grounding in each of the functional areas of the finance discipline.
-It is recommended that students take Economics 105 in the sophomore year; Finance 101, 102 and 119 in the junior year; and Finance 193 and 197 in the senior year.
-Students should have completed Statistics 71 and Statistics 72 by the end of their sophomore year.
+It is recommended that students take Economics 105 in the fall semester of the sophomore year; Finance 101 in the spring semester of the sophomore year; Finance 102 in the fall semester of the junior year; Finance 119 and Finance 193 in the spring semester of the junior year; and Finance 197 in the spring semester of the senior year.
+Students need to complete Statistics 71 and Statistics 72 by the end of their sophomore year.

 The remainder of the program depends upon the student’s choice from among four career specializations or tracks: personal financial planning, financial institutions management, corporate finance and investments.
 These tracks correspond to the most common careers pursued by finance graduates.
 Students interested in a more in-depth understanding of accounting may wish to pursue the accounting/finance joint major.
 (See Accounting for more information.)
 Actuarial science students who are interested in a more in-depth understanding of finance may wish to pursue the actuarial science/finance joint major.